 - Strong plastic-free and low waste efforts

 Lucy & Yak commit to sustainable and ethical practices, from the choice of their materials to the traceability and transparency of their supply chain.
 The materials they use are either recycled polyester, biodegradable SeaCell, or 100% GOTS-certified organic cotton.
 And on their website, they state all the factories they work with, including photos and stories of up to 50 garment workers from one factory.
 They are also honest while imperfect – they made a blog post about how they aren’t a fast fashion brand nor a slow fashion brand, and they are fine with that.

 What convinces us they aren’t greenwashing is that their actions match their words.
 What happens to the clothing that gets returned to conventional brands?
 Wasted.
 Not with Lucy & Yak!
 They resell returned clothing on DePop (a second hand clothing app).
 What’s more, they sell any pieces with flaws or imperfections on their marketplace instead of throwing them out.
 Basically, this brand is absolutely amazing and you should go support them!

-- Transparency within supply chain
+- Transparent within supply chain